Curio Traditional Licenses

 What is Curio's license agreement?

-Curio purchased from the Zengobi website is covered by this License Agreement.
+Curio purchased from the Zengobi website is covered by our License Agreement.

 Our Privacy Policy details what personal information we collect, why we collect it, and how we use it.